bueler/popdip/README.md

         >> help popdip

 To use `popdip.m` effectively, you will probably need a driver program.
-The three examples are `small.m`, `linear.m`, and `obstacle.m`:
+Three such examples are `small.m`, `linear.m`, and `obstacle.m`:

         >> small
         >> linear